ChangMarkusYu/masked-face-classifier/README.md

 # masked-face-classifier
 Final project for CS4262.
 Group members: Chang Yu, Amy Chen, Hunter Wang

+There are two versions of the PCA-SVM pipeline, the ipynb uses the same set of train, test, validation set as used in VGG16 model (hosted in GDrive).

-The scripts in this project assume the directory structure below:
+The scripts (util.py, pca_svm.py) in this project assume the directory structure below:
 ```
 /masked-face-classifier
     |_/CMFD <- correctly masked face images